PatCapon39/nextflow-seqera/user-guide/compute-env.md

                 <li>Specify advanced options
                     <ul>
                         <li>Under head job submit options add project specific and queue data.
 This configuration is for the job that runs the main nextflow process.</li>
-                        <li>It is recommended to use 2 cpus and 8 GB memory for this job.</li>
+                        <li>It is recommended to use 2 CPUs and 8 GB memory for this job.</li>
-                        <li>Apply head job submit options to compute jobs to ensure your account details get passed on </li>
+                        <li>Apply head job submit options to compute jobs to ensure your account details get passed on.</li>
                     </ul>
                 </li>
                 <li>Click on <code>Add</code> and the compute environment will be created.</li>